 Consider the Winograd Schema Challenge.
-A kind of Turing Test, these demonstrate subtleties in natural language that we humans take for granted:
+A kind of Turing Test, these simple sentences demonstrate the subtleties in natural language that we humans can take for granted:

-Q: The town councillors refused to give the demonstrators a permit because they feared violence.
-Who feared violence?
+The town councillors refused to give the demonstrators a permit because they feared violence.

-Q: The town councillors refused to give the demonstrators a permit because they advocated violence.
-Who advocated violence?
+The town councillors refused to give the demonstrators a permit because they advocated violence.

-The correct answers seem simple to us (assuming you’re fluent in English), but this is because we can draw on a wealth of “common sense” understanding of how the world usually works.
-Deprived of the knowledge that it’d be highly unusual for town councillors to be advocating violence, the answer is far less clear.
+But this dramatic difference in meaning isn’t because of grammar.
+After all, the sentences are structurally identical.
+We know the difference because we have a wealth of “common sense” about how the world usually works.
+Without the knowledge that it’d be highly unusual for town councillors to be advocating violence, the answer is far less clear.